castai/docs/docs/getting-started/external-cluster/kops/remove-from-kops.md

 ---
-description: Time to say goodbye?
-You can choose from two different options to remove CAST resources based on how you used CAST AI in your cluster.
+description: Removing CAST AI resources from your kOps cluster is easy as 1,2,3.
+Read on to find out more.
 ---

 # Remove CAST resources from kOps cluster